stevenwdv/fathom-shadow/docs/glossary.rst

        The unordered collection of rules that forms a Fathom program.
 See :doc:`using` for more on the relationships between top-level constructs.

    score
        The fuzzy-edged part of :term:`fnode` state.
-A floating-point number attached to a certain :term:`type` on a :term:`fnode`.
-They often represent the degree to which a node belongs to a type.
+A floating-point number, typically between 0 and 1, attached to a certain :term:`type` on a :term:`fnode`.
+They represent the confidence with which a node belongs to a type.

+   subscore
+       A single rule's contribution to a node's score for some type.
+In Fathom's current incarnation as a series of (single-layer) perceptrons, each rule's subscore is multiplied by a coefficient, which is derived from training.
+The weighted subscores are then added together and fed through a sigmoid function to get the final score for a node for a type.

    type
        A string-typed category assigned to a :term:`fnode`.
 Types are the boolean, hard-edged, enumerated parts of fnode state.
 They also largely determine inter-rule dependencies and thus which rules get run in response to a query.